 Functional Neuroanatomy A - Students are introduced to the structural organization of the central nervous system.
 Studies begin with an overview of the skull and vertebral column, major subdivisions of the brain and spinal cord, and circulation of blood and cerebrospinal fluid.
 Also addressed are the neuroanatomical substrates underlying initiation, control and integration of voluntary movements; pathways and centers involved in all modalities of sensation; and subsystems involved in consciousness and higher cortical functions.

 Neurophysiology A - Students study the underlying physiological concepts and functioning of the central, peripheral and autonomic nervous systems.
-Studies begin with a review of relevant properties of matter in solution, followed by study of membrane physiology and sensory receptor mechanisms; functional properties of nerve, muscle and synapse; and integrative activity of the central nervous system, from spinal cord to cortex.
+This neurodiagnostic technology course begins with a review of relevant properties of matter in solution, followed by study of membrane physiology and sensory receptor mechanisms; functional properties of nerve, muscle and synapse; and integrative activity of the central nervous system, from spinal cord to cortex.

 Clinical Practicum IA - This practicum constitutes the first part of the three-part practicum experience.
 Throughout the experience students learn in a clinical environment, rotating through multiple disciplines: electroencephalography (EEG), polysomnography (PSG - sleep study), evoked potential (EP), intraoperative monitoring (IOM), epilepsy monitoring and nerve conduction studies (NCSs).
 An additional elective rotation is also required.
 In this first practicum, practical applications of EEG and PSG are emphasized.
 Each practicum course requires a substantial number of hours of professional practice time in an approved external healthcare setting.